Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - LookML is well organized
     - Good grouping of related dimensions and measures
     - We apply DRY principles to the code
-    - Users have the minimum access to the data to not create cognitive overload
+    - Users have the minimum access to the data to not create cognitive overload.
+At the same time, when something could be relevant, keep it.
+    - In explore join design, aim to have all joins going to the initial explore to limit joins required to get data
+    - Keep in relevant IDs so that end users can troubleshoot where required
+    - Always keep a number of measures for easy troubleshooting as well
 - End users find Looker easy to use
     - Naming conventions are applied
     - Explores are as short as possible, with groupings applied.
 Each explore answers specific questions
-    - All relevant fields have a name used in the business and a useful description
+    - All relevant fields have a name used in the business and a useful description.
+Make sure this description makes all sense standalone and covers enough context.
+Always ensure that every single field has a description - even when seemingly obvious and hidden.
+Good way of getting descriptions is from the API docs
     - The labels are clear and describe the data
     - Dashboards are easily accessible to end users